 a) Right to share the profits

-Even if they do not aim to control the company, the minority shareholders expect increase in the value of the shares and dividends.
-According to Thai law, both the board of directors and the shareholders’ meeting are empowered to distribute dividends (generally, in an annual meeting).
-Although minority shareholders are not able to dominate the board or the shareholders’ meeting, their right to dividends is not affected since the controlling shareholders aim to benefit from it too.
+Even if they do not aim to control the company, the minority shareholders expect the increase in value of the shares and dividends.
+According to Thai law, the shareholders are empowered to approve dividends pay (generally, in an annual meeting).
+Although minority shareholders are not able to dominate the board or the shareholders’ meeting, their right to dividends is not affected since majority shareholders will benefit from it too.

 Moreover, it is also possible to issue preferential shares carrying higher dividend rights for the minority shareholders.
-Such option is particularly effective for foreign investors who aim to set up a Thai company where a majority of Thai shareholding is needed.
+This option is particularly effective for investors who aim to set up a Thai company where a majority of Thai shareholders is needed.

 b) Protection of the initial investment

-The principles of liberty of contract allow minority shareholders to a protection of their investment through specific clauses included in the company’s articles of association or in a shareholders’ agreement.
+The principles of liberty of contract allow the protection of minority shareholders’ investment through specific clauses included in the company’s articles of association or in the shareholders’ agreement.

-Among the great variety of clauses that can be tailored on a case-by-case basis, the most common clauses are the following:
+Among the vast variety of clauses that can be tailored on a case-by-case basis, the most common clauses are the following:

-- Capital Expenditure Approval: approval required prior to any significant expenditure of capital.
+- Capital Expenditure Approval: Approval required prior to any significant expenditure of capital.
 For example, purchase of land, building or machinery.

 III.
 Minority shareholder’s remedies